appfolio/rails-forward_compatible_controller_tests/README.md

 After checking out the repo, run `bin/setup` to install dependencies.

-To run tests using Rails 4.2, run `bundle exec appraisal actionpack-4.2 rake test`.
+To run minitest tests using Rails 4.2, run `bundle exec appraisal actionpack-4.2 rake test`.

+To run rspec tests, run `rspec`.
+The rspec tests only test that the library generally works with rspec.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.